Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 Phantom pregnancy in dogs, also referred to as pseudopregnancy or false pregnancy, is a common phenomenon that occurs when a non-pregnant female dog exhibits signs of pregnancy.
 Despite not being pregnant, these dogs may show both physical and behavioural changes typically associated with pregnancy and the postpartum period.
 This condition usually develops after the dog’s estrus (heat) cycle, particularly if the dog was not bred.

 The underlying cause of dog phantom pregnancy is hormonal changes that take place after the heat cycle.
-During this time, the levels of the hormone progesterone rise and then fall, which in turn leads to an increase in the hormone prolactin.
+During this time, the levels of progesterone rise and then fall, which in turn leads to an increase in prolactin.
 Prolactin is responsible for many of the physical and behavioural symptoms associated with pregnancy, including milk production and maternal behaviours.
 When these hormones are imbalanced, they can trigger a false pregnancy in dogs.

 Phantom pregnancy in dogs is not limited to any specific breed or age.
 Any non-spayed female dog can experience it, though it’s more common in dogs who have experienced multiple heat cycles without being bred.